23DP3RPoga/DealUp/README.md

 - **Meet in Public** – Choose a safe, well-lit place for transactions.
 - **Check the Item First** – Always inspect before paying.
 - **Use Secure Payment Methods** – Avoid sending money before meeting the seller.
 - **Report Suspicious Activity** – Use the in-app reporting feature for scams or fraud.

 ---

-## 5. Need Help?

-- Visit our [Help Center] for FAQs.
-- Contact [Customer Support] for further assistance.

----